3-month-old suffocates while family is asleep: HCSO

 At some point during the night, officials believe one of the other children moved the child to another bedroom and placed him on a mattress, where he was wrapped in bedding.
 He apparently slept in bedding often.

-Authorities said the baby somehow rolled off the mattress into a plastic shopping bag while everyone was sleeping.
+Authorities said the baby somehow rolled off the mattress and onto a plastic shopping bag while everyone was sleeping.

 "Even with bedding they can get their nostrils pressed against a sheet or blanket or pillow or in a bag of some kind, and they're not strong enough to be able to lift themselves or react.
 The breathing begins to become labored and it can be tragic or deadly, and in this case, it was," Gonzalez said.